mwpastore/sinja/README.md

 #### `:roles` Action Helper option

-To override the default roles for any given action helper, simply specify a `:roles` option when defining it.
+To override the default roles for any given action helper, specify a `:roles` option when defining it.
 To remove all restrictions from an action helper, set `:roles` to an empty array.
 For example, to manage access to `show` at different levels of granularity (with the above `default_roles`):

 ```ruby
 resource :foos do